dperique/termi-chat/README.md

   * add a mechanism so that if the user asks about something, maybe looking for "remember when...", we can search for context and swap that in so that the context is smaller everytime we call the api -- maybe memgpt.
 * Add support for local LLM.
+* Make this a class, then you can instantiate multiple and in the text, you can use @conversation to send text to a specific instance.
+Then you can have two conversations.
+You can then use two different models at the same time so that you can get code snippet with gpt3.5 and more deep stuff with gpt4